rakhimov/scram/doc/fault_tree_graphing.rst

 #.
 Called after the tree initialization steps.
 #.
 Probability information is optional.
 #.
-Gate repetition is graphed with a transfer symbol.
+Gate repetition is graphed with transfer symbols.
-#.
-Tries to make the tree look compact.
 #.
 Assigns colors for clarity:

     1. Gates and Node Colors: